 Graduation closes a chapter on an important part of your life.
 Think about how much you have changed in the past four years!
 What accomplishments are you most proud of?
 What challenges did you overcome?
 Now here’s the most important question- who helped you along the way?
 Maybe a coach, a teacher, a youth leader, or a special friend?
 Take a few minutes to thank them.
 Send an email, make a phone call, or mail a letter expressing your gratitude.

 PS) Remember to get the free Graduation Gift Registry I made for you!
-And if this post was helpful, will you please share with your friends?
+And if this post was helpful, will you please share it on Facebook?